 Nerves can be injured along with the muscles in a Sports Hernia.
 There are several nerves that can be affected.
-The most common are the genitofemoral nerve, ilioinguinal nerve and obturator nerve.
-These nerve injuries may need to be treated at the time of surgery in order to alleviate the pain associated with sports hernia.
+The most common are the genitofemoral nerve, ilioinguinal nerve, and obturator nerve.
+These nerve injuries may need to be treated at the time of surgery in order to alleviate the pain associated with a sports hernia.

-Myth #3: It’s like being sore, it will go away over time.
+Myth #3: It’s like being sore; it will go away over time.

 You may have a core muscle injury if the pain does not go away with rest.
 Even if the pain does get a little better with rest, once you attempt to go back to the gym or lift something heavy, the pain often returns.

 Myth #4: You don’t need surgery for a Sports Hernia.